 J. J. Bartholomew

 Prominent Vernon citizen and businessman.
-Owner of Vernon Mills and village mayor.
+Owner of Vernon Mills, Mayor and Trustee of the Village of Vernon.

 Born: 1854 Vernon Center, NY